 My brain works slowly.
 Knocking on the door?
 Shaking the door?
 People outside?
 What’s going on?
 Why are they here?

 Now I also notice the lights.
 It flashes blood red through my closed eyelids.

-There is a new knocking: “Plonk, plonk, plonk.”
+There is a knocking again: “Plonk, plonk, plonk.”

 The seconds pass, and I am still unable to act.
 However, my alarm bells are ringing.
 Come to yourself at last!
-Something is wrong here.
-Stupid wrong!
+Something is wrong — completly wrong!

 The third knocking on the heavy glass door.
 More energetic and annoying, but it’s dampened by the two-part curtain.
 It is as thick as a Berber carpet and covers the entire front of the room.
 Reluctantly, I’m sitting on the bed.
 More or less unconsciously.
 Now, I’m smoothing the bed sheets, put the bedding back and tossing the pillow on its place.
 A child sleeps behind me.
-The boy is lying on the wall and that make arranging the bed easy.
+The boy is lying on the wall and that makes the tidying up of the bed easy.
 I keep watching the opaque brown curtain.
 The calming breathing of the child in my back is like the breathing of the children on the two beds in front of me.
 The children sleep soundly.
-I’m not surprised at all, as it was a day full of great activities.
+I’m not surprised at all about that, as it was a day full of great activities.
 Happy but exhausted, the boys fell asleep fast a few hours ago.